Curriculum

 Association House is known for small classes with engaging, individualized instruction.
 Our classes meet core learning standards, while providing additional academic supports to ensure students are well-equipped for success.
 Technology is integrated in all classes.

-Mr. Trujillo
+Mr. Santiago

 Algebra